henrardo/llm-graph-builder-mcp/README.md

 ## How It Works

 ### PDF URLs
 The MCP automatically detects PDF URLs, downloads them, and uploads to the backend for full-text extraction using PyMuPDF.
-No binary garbage, just clean text!
+No binary garbage, just clean text.

 ### Academic Extraction
 When `extract_bibliographic_info=true`, the MCP instructs the LLM to specifically extract: